conversion attribution models

 FAQ's

-The best model depends on your goals and sales cycle.
+There is no single best model—it depends on your goal and buying cycle.
+B2C with short cycles may work with last-click or time decay, while B2B with long, multi-stakeholder cycles typically benefits from multi-touch approaches like position-based, linear, or data-driven attribution.
+The right choice is the model that best reflects how your buyers actually convert.
 First-click is ideal for awareness campaigns.
 Last-click suits immediate conversion goals (though limited in scope).
 Linear or U-shaped work well for nurturing journeys.
 Data-driven models are best for businesses with complex funnels and enough data, as they dynamically reflect real user behavior.

 Explore Our CMO Dashboard – Your Data-Driven Strategy Starts Here!